How to Invest in the FTSE250 Index Today

 Trade CFDs (Contracts for Difference) on Global Stock Market Indices

-With Admirals, you can trade CFDs on global stock market indices and a variety of other asset classes such as Forex, commodities and stocks.
+With Admiral Markets, you can trade CFDs on global stock market indices and a variety of other asset classes such as Forex, commodities and stocks.
 CFDs allow you to trade long and short, meaning you could potentially profit from both rising and falling markets.
 Learn more and open an account today by clicking on the banner below!

 FTSE 250 Index Constituents